#include <strformat.h>

 inlinestatic |

 Parses a floating‑point literal from a C‑string.
-Leading white‑space, an optional sign, fractional part (with a mandatory '.' as the decimal separator), and an optional exponent (e
+Leading white‑space, an optional sign, fractional part (with a mandatory '.' as the decimal separator), and an optional exponent (e/E) are recognised.

 The implementation ignores the current locale; the decimal point must be ‘’.'` and no thousands separators are accepted.